 Bring milk to a boil-constantly stirring.
 Add vinegar and the milk will begin to curdle (The curds and whey will separate in this stage).
 Turn off burner and let sit for 5 minutes.

 Line a colander with cheese cloth to drain the curds.
 Gather corners of cheesecloth and squeeze out remaining liquid.
 Tie cheesecloth and “press” cheese by hanging it for 30 minutes.
 (The longer you press it the firmer the cheese) Once firm, cut into cubes and add to finished curry.

-Tagsadvice Alexi Mandolini amazing edibles bacon blog bread catering chef alexi chicago Chicago Area Gay & Lesbian Chamber of Commerce chicken chili clothing competition cook-off Couturier crockpot drink Easter eat amazing events farmers market fashion food gumbo Jack Daniels labor day Marie Ramos newsletters pork potato recipe sauerkraut seafood slow cooker spicy steak summer taylor made closthing Thierry Roger vegetables vegetarian Video Bar whipped cream yeast
+Tagsadvice Alexi Mandolini amazing edibles blog bread catering chef alexi chicago Chicago Area Gay & Lesbian Chamber of Commerce chicago caterer chicken chili clothing competition cooking class Couturier crockpot drink Easter eat amazing farmers market fashion food gumbo holiday cheer holiday party Jack Daniels labor day newsletters pork potato recipe sauerkraut seafood slow cooker spicy steak tapas taylor made closthing Thierry Roger vegetables vegetarian Video Bar whipped cream yeast